chinnucsk/erl_social/README.md

 Introduce
 -------------
-The platten.hrl mainly define the default value for the corresponding platform.
+The erl_social.hrl mainly define the default value for the corresponding platform.

 Platten_util.erl is a tool for our application.